David Shoalts: Career

+After graduating from Conestoga College, Shoalts earned an internship at The Kitchener-Waterloo Record, where he covered the Canadian Football League (CFL).
+From there he was hired at the Calgary Herald in 1979.

-In 1983, Shoalts was hired by the Toronto Sun as a copy editor.
-In 1984, Shoalts left the Sun for The Globe and Mail to work on page layout and design, although he eventually earned a writing position.
-In 1986, Shoalts covered the CFL, moving to the NHL in 1989.
-He also worked in the Globe's news department in 1991 before returning to sports and hockey.
-While working for the Globe in 1993, Shoalts and William Houston published a book titled Greed and Glory: The Fall of Hockey Czar Alan Eagleson.
+In 1983, Shoalts was hired by the Toronto Sun as a copyeditor.
+In 1984, Shoalts was hired by The Globe and Mail to work on page layout and design, although he eventually earned a writing position.
+In 1986, Shoalts covered the CFL and worked in the Globe's news department in 1991 before returning to sports and hockey.
+While working for the Globe in 1993, Shoalts and William Houston published a book titled Greed and Glory: The Fall of Hockey Czar Alan Eagleson which detailed Alan Eagleson's legal battle.

-Shoalts became a hockey columnist for the Globe in 2003.

-In 2007, Shoalts wrote a book titled Tales From The Toronto Maple Leafs, a series of anecdotes from various Toronto Maple Leafs personnel about the history of the hockey team.
-It has been reissued several times with updated versions.
+While working for The Globe and Mail from Boston in 2007, Shoalts wrote a book titled Tales From The Toronto Maple Leafs which included anecdotes from various Toronto Maple Leafs personnel about the history of the hockey team.
 In 2009, Shoalts and journalist Paul Waldie won the Outstanding Sportswriting Award from Sports Media Canada for their coverage of the Phoenix Coyotes.
 In 2010, Conestoga College awarded him the Alumni of Distinction Award for Media and Design.

 In 2018, Shoalts published a book titled Hockey Fight in Canada: The Big Media Faceoff Over the NHL which described the NHL ending their deal with CBC and signing with Rogers.
-The book was a finalist for the National Business Book Award.

-He retired in the summer of 2019 after more than 35 years at the newspaper.